bdescalzo/SE_Project/docs/extended-event-flows.md

 **Primary Actor:** Logged User

+**Preconditions:**
+1. Logged User has valid credentials.
+2. Logged User has created at least one project.

 ### Main Flow:
 Event Flow for "Delete Project" (Actor: User):
+1. User logs into the system.
+2. Logged User clicks on the "Delete Project" button of the project they want to delete.
-1. System warns Logged User about the risks of deleting the project data
+3. System warns Logged User about the risks of deleting the project data.
-2. System asks Logged User for confirmation of deletion
+4. System asks Logged User for confirmation of deletion.
-3. System deleted stored project from the database.
+5. System deleted stored project from the database.
-4. System informs Logged User of successful deletion.
+6. System informs Logged User of successful deletion.
-5. System goes back to project selection menu and refreshes list.
+7. System goes back to project selection menu and refreshes list.

 ### Alternative Flows: